V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 From here you can load the Config files in one of two ways.

-Prefered - FluidTerm from that same folder and hit ctrl+u to selec the config.yaml for your machine (linked below), hit enter to accept the name.
-After that is done uploading you can hit ctrl+r to reset.
-The Fluid term is a crazy goot tool If you ever have any issues this is how we will check it.
-When you are all wired and powered up I suggest using it to reset the baord and check to see everything is working (except the one driver we do not typically use).
+Preferred - FluidTerm from that same folder and hit ctrl+u to select the config.yaml for your machine (linked below), hit enter to accept the name.
+After that is done uploading, you can hit ctrl+r to reset.
+The Fluid term is a crazy good tool If you ever have any issues, this is how we will check it.
+When you are all wired and powered up, I suggest using it to reset the board and check to see everything is working (except the one driver we do not typically use).
 A web based version of this whole process is coming very soon.

 OTA - Or you can sign into your board over wifi (SSID- FluidNC PASS - 12345678) and upload the config.yaml directly with the FluincNC settings/files Tab.